-Regular business or business casual attire is appropriate for the Council meeting.
+Business attire is appropriate for the Council meeting.

-Most of the work of the Council is conducted in Reference Committee hearings.
+Most of the work of the Council is conducted in reference committee hearings.
 The hearings provide a system for gathering information and expediting business.
-Each resolution submitted to the Council is referred to a Reference Committee, which holds a hearing to gather information from all interested councillors and other College members.
-The Reference Committees then recommend a specific course of action for the Council on each resolution.
-Reference Committee hearings are provided on pages 5-7.
-All Reference Committee meetings are open to the membership, except for the executive session.
+Each resolution submitted to the Council is referred to a reference committee, which holds a hearing to gather information from all interested councillors and other College members.
+The reference committees then recommend a specific course of action for the Council on each resolution.
+Reference committees are composed of councillors selected by the Council officers.
+Guidelines for reference committee hearings are provided on pages 5-7.
+All reference committee meetings are open to the membership, except for the executive session.
 When the executive session is called, the chair will inform the audience of the time frame of the session.